-As of December 31, 2015, we had 692 full-time employees, including 307 in technology and operations, 167 in research and development, 131 in sales and marketing, and 87 in general and administrative.
+As of December 31, 2016, we had 780 full-time employees, including 337 in technology and operations, 171 in research and development, 173 in sales and marketing, and 99 in general and administrative.
 None of our employees are covered by collective bargaining agreements.
-Of these, 190 were located in the Philippines and 127 in Russia.
 We believe that our employee relations are good and we have never experienced any work stoppages.